System (journal): Abstracting, indexing, and ranking

-According to the Journal Citation Reports, the journal had a 2023 impact factor of 4.9, ranking it 3rd out of 297 journals in the category "Linguistics" and 15th out of 756 journals in the category "Education & Educational Research".
+According to the Journal Citation Reports, the journal had a 2025 impact factor of 8.0, ranking it 5th out of 312 journals in the category "Linguistics" and 16th out of 762 journals in the category "Education".

 Editors

-As of April 2025, the editors-in-chief are Idoia Elola (Texas Tech University), Jim McKinley (University College London), and Yongyan Zheng (Fudan University).
+As of January 2026, the editors-in-chief are Mairin Hennebry-Leung (University of Melbourne), Chun Lai (University of Hong Kong), Jim McKinley (University College London), and Yongyan Zheng (Fudan University).